Buddy Landel: All Japan Pro Wrestling (1988)

 Buddy Landel made his first trip to an overseas promotion in January 1988 when he joined All Japan Pro Wrestling.
 His first appearance came at the "All Japan Pro Wrestling 100 Million Yen Capture 16 Man Battle Royal" on New Year's Day in Tokyo, Japan.
 During the tour Landel faced Akira Taue, Tiger Mask, Akio Sato, Hiroshi Wajima, John Tenta (Earthquake), and Jumbo Tsuruta.

 Continental Wrestling Association (1988–1990)

 He returned once more to the CWA on August 1, 1988, and unsuccessfully challenged AWA World Heavyweight Champion Jerry Lawler in Memphis, TN.
 While appearing in the CWA he also wrestled for Capitol Sports Promotions, and on August 20 defeated TNT (Savio Vega) for the WWC Caribbean Heavyweight Champion.
 He held the belt until September 17 when TNT regained it.
 Landel returned to the CWA and remained with the company as it transitioned into the United States Wrestling Association.

+World Championship Wrestling (1990–1991)

+On the June 9, 1990 episode of NWA Pro, Lance Russell conducted a backstage interview with Buddy Landel and talked about his return to the National Wrestling Alliance.
+Later that night he pinned Paul Drake.
+Later that month he began a house show series vs "Captain" Mike Rotundo but was winless.
+Landel made his first ever PPV appearance at the 1990 Great American Bash, losing to Brian Pillman.
+He next moved on to a house show series with Tom Zenk where he had considerably more success, and then faced Tommy Rich at multiple cards.
+On September 5 he suffered a televised loss to Mike Rotundo at Clash of the Champions XII "Fall Brawl: Mountain Madness".
+On the September 8 episode of WCW Worldwide he announced that he was going after titles, and the following week lost to Terry Taylor and still demanded a title shot.
+He finally faced off against old nemesis Ric Flair in a "Battle of the Nature Boys".
+He wrestled Flair in a "Gauntlet match" which aired on November 24, 1990.
+On February 24, 1991 he competed on his first WCW PPV, wrestling the newly arrived Dustin Rhodes at WrestleWar 91.
+After losing to Rhodes, he rebounded on February 26 on WCW Saturday Night by defeating Ranger Ross.
+During the match Terrance Taylor and Alexandra York appeared at ringside, beginning an angle where Landell was under consideration for membership in Alexandra York's The York Foundation.
+On the March 9 episode he stated that he would be holding a press conferenbce when he signed with the Foundation.
+On the March 16 edition of WCW Worldwide, Landell teamed with Taylor to defeat Bobby Eaton & Tom Zenk.